 In addition to my role as class teacher, I have worked as a leader and member of middle management in several areas in the wider school context; these include mentorship & training, safeguarding & child protection, recruitment, differentiation & moderation, literacy co-ordination, and policy writing.
-This experience stands me in good stead to help oversee the formation of this new school and I look forward to working with parents and the wider community to realize their dreams for this venture.
+This experience has helped me to lead the formation of VFS this year and I consider it a special privilege to work with parents and the wider community to realize the long term dreams for this venture.

 I am a Waldorf teacher with 14 years experience.
 I have taken a class from Class 1, when they were aged 6 and 7 to Class 8 when they are aged 13 and 14.
 This was such a special journey for me.
 I felt privileged to watch the children grow and help them become confident and resilient adolescents, full of a sense of adventure with a deep appreciation of nature.
 During my time as a teacher I also took management roles and was involved in recruitment, safeguarding.
 I hope to put the skills that I have learned in these areas to good effect at the Village Forest School.

 It is very important for me to have a dialogue with parents and guardians of the pupils in my care as this relationship helps the one I have with the children each day.
 There are many ups and downs during a child’s life at school and helping them to navigate them means the adults need to be in communication also!

 Before teaching I was involved in the growing and cooking of food in many different ways.
 I helped to set up the Local Stroud Community Agriculture which is still going strong.
 I cooked in many different settings and favoured local, organic produce whenever possible.
 Prior to this I lived for 5 years in Camphill communities for adults with additional needs, hand milking cows, making cheese, bread and butter.
 I also worked in the Catskill Mountains in New York state on a summer programme for children with additional needs.